 Step 1: Preparation

-To begin with effective negotiation, one must research the needs of both sides.
-Here are some pointers while preparing for negotiation:
+To begin with effective negotiation, one must understand the needs on both sides.
+Here are some pointers to keep in mind while preparing for negotiation:

 Step 2: Exchanging Information

-After compiling the information you need, you must exchange this information with the other party.
+After compiling the information you need, exchange this information with the other party.

 Step 3: Bargaining